Frequently Asked Questions

 Additional fees may apply to in-home lessons.
 Discounts are available for programs that are conducted virtually or hybrid programs that consist of a mixture of virtual and in-person lessons.

 What are the major benefits of test prep?

 The majority of families invest in test prep services for one of two reasons --

 Families want to increase their options for college: SAT and ACT scores (along with GPA) are highly linked to being admitted or denied at selective colleges.
 For more on admittance rates and average SAT and ACT scores at more than eighty popular colleges, please see our downloadable flier, Finding the Right Fit.

 - Families want to qualify for more financial aid: SAT and ACT scores (along with GPA) are highly linked to merit-based financial aid.
 Merit-aid is 100% "need blind," which means that a family's finances are not considered for these scholarships.
 In fact, even just a one-point increase on the ACT can be worth up to $26,000 in merit scholarships at certain universities.
-Last year, one of our clients won USC's Trustee Scholarship that covers full tuition for four years -- worth approximately $205,768!
+Last year, one of our clients won USC's Trustee Scholarship that covers full tuition for four years -- in total, worth approximately $205,768.